 Breakfast was long over by the time Brìghde dragged herself out of the earl’s warm bed, the chamberlain nowhere in sight, went across the hall, divested herself of her coverlet and wedding dress, leaving her in her peasant boy’s clothes, pulled on a pair of her new sturdy slippers, then went down to the great hall, which was empty.
 She continued on down the stairs to the cellar kitchen for food.
 It was a relaxed chamber of household servants, cooks, and bakers eating and chatting.
 She cleared her throat, and was cast glances of contempt and suspicion.

 “Who are ye an’ where’d ye come from an’ why’re ye dressed like a boy?”

-Brìghde, knowing her hair was a mess, although not how much of one, pulled out an old trick of her mother’s.
-“New ’ere.
+Brìghde, knowing her hair was a mess, said, “New ’ere.
 Was told to come to the kitchen for a meal ’fore gettin’a work.”

 “Who told you that?”

 “Some ol’ man.”